jeongukjae/continuous-integration-example-with-flask/README.md

 # Continuous-Integration-Example-with-Flask
-Example of Continuous Integration with Flask, Docker, and Travis CI
+Example of Continuous Integration with Flask, Coveralls and Travis CI